 However, if your eyes don’t change with artificial tears, you may need help keeping tears in your eyes.
 You can get your tears ducts blocked so tears can’t drain.

 Prescription eye drops or inserts can stimulate tear production.
-Increasing your intake of can also help with certain causes of dry eyes.
+Increasing your intake of

 To reduce inflammation of the eyelids or glands, you may have to take an anti-inflammatory drug.
 Massage, warm compresses, or ointments may also help.